apache/kvrocks/README.md

 * High Available, supports redis sentinel to failover when master or slave was failed
 * Cluster mode, centralized management but compatible with Redis cluster client access

-Thanks for designers @[田凌宇](https://github.com/tianlingyu1997) and @范世丽 contribute the kvrocks logo for us.
+Thanks to designers [Lingyu Tian](https://github.com/tianlingyu1997) and Shili Fan for contributing the logo of Kvrocks.

 ## Who uses Kvrocks